NeuralVFX/llm-sandbox-unreal/README.md

   <img src="assets/demo.gif" alt="Demo">
 </p>

-#### This tool is the Unreal Engine component of a two componennt package:
+#### This tool is the Unreal Engine component of a two component package:
 A web interface to Unreal Engine, which allows easy expirimentiation with Python, review of code and erros via LLM, and the creation and improvement of agentic tools directly from the interface.
 A set of working agentic tools is provided with this, but thats not the point.
 The idea is that this tool helps you build whatever custom agentic tools you need for your department, on your production!

 ## Features